kt3k/coveralls-gradle-plugin/README.md

 And run `gradle coveralls` after `gradle cobertura`

-This plugin is now supporting travis-ci only.
-Sample `.travis.yml` look like following:
+This plugin is now supporting Travis-CI only.
+Sample `.travis.yml` looks like following:

 ```yaml
 language: java